MikeMalenkov2005/straos/README.md

 # StraOS
-StraOS is an operating system, which was createn because of a joke.<br />
+The name StraOS was created because of the joke.<br />
+## What is StraOs
 StraOs is a terminal based operating system, but it also supports a grafical mode for applications.<br />
+## Warning!
-!note: run.sh requires nasm, gcc and qemu installed!
+If you want to compile this OS, you can use run.sh on linux or WSL, but it requires nasm, gcc and qemu installed